ConorIA/senamhi/README.md

 Once you have found your station of interest, you can download the daily data using the eponymous `senamhiR()` function.
 The function takes two arguments, station and year.
 If year is left blank, the function will return all available archived data.

-If I wanted to download data for Requna (station no. 000280) from 1981 to 2010, I could use:
+If I wanted to download data for Requena (station no. 000280) from 1981 to 2010, I could use:

 ```r